IMPORTING AND EXPORTING BETWEEN THE UK, USA , AND CANADA

 Importing and exporting to/from the USA and Canada for the first time can be a confusing business.
 There are a host of shipping acronyms and incoterms to decipher on top of the logistics, as well as the challenge of negotiating with the seller or buyer.
-Here are some of the common questions we are asked regularly by our customers.
-If you need a quote or specialist advice, please contact us.

-The best answer to this is distance.
+• The best answer to this is distance.
 There are weekly services to/from EC USA and Canada that only take 7-10 days from port to port.
 This means you can buy or sell your goods and they can (in theory, all going well) be with your customer within 14-18 days, allowing for customs formalities at each end.

 We all speak the same language!
 Its an obvious one but speaking the same language makes the whole process from sales to logistics a lot easier to navigate.

-For any commercial import or export there will always be agreed shipping terms that outlay which part of the shipping process each party (buyer and seller) is responsible for.
+• For any commercial import or export there will always be agreed shipping terms that outlay which part of the shipping process each party (buyer and seller) is responsible for.

 CFR and EXW are widely used incoterms sellers use to establish which party is responsible for which part of the shipping process and the relevant costs involved.